burger-style menu icon

 OPERATOR

-RAF Weapon Systems Operator (Crewman) leaning out of front door of Chinook helicopter
+RAF Weapon Systems Operator (Crewman) at door of hovering Chinook helicopter in Snowdonia on Exercise Kukri Dawn.

 Aircraft Analysis & maths Travelling the world